VitskyDs/map-react/README.md

 ## Instructions

-Download or clone this repository and then cd into it and run:
+Download or clone this repository.
+Change Directory into it and run:

-`yarn install`
+`npm run build`
-`yarn start`
+`serve -s build`

 ## Geeking out